thevarunsharma/Similar-Word-Finder/README.md

 # SimilarWordFinder
-A Web Application with Python backend which finds words similar to a given word.
+A web application with Python backend which finds words similar to a given word, using pre-trained GloVe word embeddings.